IUPAC/WFChemCookbook/_sources/glossary.md

 # Glossary

 A glossary of FAIR terminology will be developed.
-The entries below come from the recent [paper](https://doi.org/10.1515/pac-2021-2009) from the [IUPAC 'FAIR Spec' project](https://iupac.org/project/2019-031-1-024/) and will be augmented with chemistry examples and addition entries as needed.
+The entries below come from the recent paper {cite:p}`Hanson2022` from the [IUPAC 'FAIR Spec' project](https://iupac.org/project/2019-031-1-024/) and will be augmented with chemistry examples and addition entries as needed.
 Terms marked [RDA] are found/derived from this [Research Data Alliance resource](https://smw-rda.esc.rzg.mpg.de/dft-3.0.html).